sambidrijal71/Mechanical-Shop/README.md

 Wordpress is used to build the structure of the website.
 The main task of the project was to develop a theme from scratch.
 We used PHP and CSS to build a theme.
 Once the theme was done we used it in WordPress and worked on it to add the content.
 To make the website attractive we used the Eliminator plugin and WPFroms.
-My role was to add the functions in function.php page and to create the header.php page and later to make Services, Book Appointment and Contact Us page.

 Version Control Used : GitHub
 Project management Tool Used :